Feminism in Latin America: 1980s

-These myths were commonly disputed at Latin American and Caribbean meetings in the 1980s called Encuentros, a space created to “strengthen feminist networks,” exchange analysis, and confront “conditions of oppression.”
+These myths were commonly disputed at Latin American and Caribbean meetings in the 1980s called Encuentros, spaces created to "strengthen feminist networks," exchange analyses, and confront "conditions of oppression."
 Though the Encuentros constructed a common space, the people there made sure it was a place of political dialogue, not of a sisterhood.
 One of the few points of unity found during these Encuentros was the effect colonialism and globalization had on their respective countries.

+By the end of this decade, Feminists were more involved in politics and influencing institutions and public policy.

 1990s

-The neoliberal policies that began in the late 1980s and reached their peak in the continent during the decade of the 1990s, made the feminist movement fragmented and privatized.
-Many women began to work in multilateral organizations, finance agencies etc. and became bridges between financing bodies and female movements.
+The neoliberal policies that began in the late 1980s and peaked in the region during the 1990s fragmented and privatized the feminist movement.
+Many women began working in multilateral organizations, financial agencies, and other institutions, serving as bridges between funding bodies and women's movements.
 It was around this time that many feminists, feeling discomfort with the current hegemonic feminism, began to create their own, autonomous organizations.
-In 1994, the Zapatista National Liberation Army (EZLN) became “a catalyst for indigenous women's organization in Mexico” and created “The Women's Revolutionary Law."
-Their example of indigenous feminism led the way for other indigenous tribes, such as the Mayans, Quechuas, and Quiches.
-Zapatista women were made public in 1994.
-They are used as inspiration and symbolic tools to feminists throughout the world, and are often referred to in scholarly essays and articles.
-In 1993, many feminists tried to bring together these autonomous organizations in Latin America and the Caribbean, which led to the Beijing Global Conference on Women of 1995.
+In 1994, the Zapatista National Liberation Army (EZLN) became "a catalyst for indigenous women's organization in Mexico" and created "The Women's Revolutionary Law."
+Their example of indigenous feminism paved the way for other indigenous tribes, such as the Mayans, Quechuas, and Quiches.
+Zapatista women were publicly recognized in 1994.
+They are used as sources of inspiration and symbolic tools for feminists worldwide and are often cited in scholarly essays and articles.
+In 1993, many feminists tried to bring together these autonomous organizations to support equal rights for women in Latin America and the Caribbean, which led to the Beijing Global Conference on Women of 1995.

-Scholars argue that there is a strong correlation between the improvement of legal rights for Latin American women and the country's struggle for democracy.
+Scholars argue that there is a strong correlation between improvements in legal rights for Latin American women and countries' struggles for democracy.
 For example, because of women's active protests against President Abdala Bucaram's government, Ecuador's Constitution of 1998 saw many new legal rights for women.
-MUDE, or Women for Democracy, have stated that “what is not good for democracy is not good for women."
-However, this is not always the case.
-Peru had an authoritarian regime, but they had a quota for at least thirty percent of candidates in a race to be women.
-It is important to note though, that the advance of Latin American women's legal equality does not get rid of the social and economic inequality present.
+Full democracy without including the rights of women is not a full democracy, was the thought of the era.
+Peru had an authoritarian regime.
+Still, it had a quota requiring at least 30% of candidates in a race to be women.
+In Peru and Bolivia, economic policies increased inequality, prompting feminists to raise concerns and speak out.
+Indigenous women in Guatemala and Mexico during this time fought for land and other rights.
+This period had both growth and challenges as work continued in the community and on the political front.The advance of Latin American women's legal equality did not eliminate the social and economic inequality that remained.
+In the final decade of the 20th century, feminism in Latin America became more connected across the region and more involved in government and international groups expanded.